Tyger375/PhysicsSimulations/Behaviors/RigidBody/README.md

 ### Discrete

-Discrete collision detection simply uses aabb algorithm and detects if there is a collision on the position where the object wants to go
+Discrete collision detection simply uses aabb/sat algorithm and detects if there is a collision on the position where the object wants to go
 <br><br>
 #### Pros:
 + Low computational cost